Ultra-Massive MIMO Systems at Terahertz Bands: Prospects and Challenges: Biographies

 \section{Biographies}

 \textbf{Alice Faisal} (S'18) is a senior electrical and computer engineering student at Effat University, Jeddah, Saudi Arabia.
-She is currently the chair of IEEE women in engineering affinity group at Effat University student branch.
+She is currently the chair of the IEEE Women in Engineering affinity group at the student branch of Effat University.
 Her research interests are in the areas of wireless communications and signal processing.

-\textbf{Hadi Sarieddeen} (S'13-M'18) received the B.E. degree (summa cum laude) in computer and communications engineering from Notre Dame University-Louaize (NDU), Zouk Mosbeh, Lebanon, in 2013, and the Ph.D. degree in electrical and computer engineering from the American University of Beirut (AUB), Beirut, Lebanon, in 2018.
-He is currently a postdoctoral research fellow in the Electrical and Mathematical Sciences and Engineering (CEMSE) Division at King Abdullah University of Science and Technology (KAUST), Thuwal, Makkah Province, Saudi Arabia.
-His research interests are in the areas of communication theory and signal processing for wireless communications, with emphasis on large, massive, and ultra-massive MIMO systems and terahertz communications.
-He was a recipient of the General Khalil Kanaan Award at NDU in 2013 for ranking first on the graduating class, and the National Council for Scientific Research Doctoral Scholarship Award at AUB in 2016.
+\textbf{Hadi Sarieddeen} (S'13-M'18) received his B.E. degree in computer and communications engineering from Notre Dame University-Louaize, Lebanon, in 2013, and his Ph.D. degree in electrical and computer engineering from the American University of Beirut (AUB), Lebanon, in 2018.
+He is currently a postdoctoral fellow at King Abdullah University of Science and Technology (KAUST), Thuwal, Saudi Arabia.
+His research interests are in the areas of wireless communications and signal processing for wireless communications.

-\textbf{Hayssam Dahrouj} (S'02, M'11, SM'15) received his B.E. degree (with high distinction) in computer and communications engineering from the American University of Beirut (AUB), Lebanon, in 2005, and his Ph.D. degree in electrical and computer engineering from the University of Toronto (UofT), Canada, in 2010.
-In May 2015, he joined the Department of Electrical and Computer Engineering at Effat University as an assistant professor, and also became a visiting scholar at KAUST.
-Between April 2014 and May 2015, he was with the Computer, Electrical and Mathematical Sciences and Engineering group at KAUST as a research associate.
-Prior to joining KAUST, he was an industrial postdoctoral fellow at UofT, in collaboration with BLiNQ Networks Inc., Kanata, Canada.
-His main research interests include multi-base signal processing in cloud-radio access networks, multi-sensor networks, free-space optics, machine learning, convex optimization, and distributed algorithms.
+\textbf{Hayssam Dahrouj} (S'02, M'11, SM'15) received his computer and communications engineering degree from AUB in 2005, and his Ph.D. degree in electrical and computer engineering from the University of Toronto (UofT) in 2010.
+In July 2020, he joined the Center of Excellence for NEOM Research at KAUST as a senior research scientist.
+His main research interests include cloud radio access networks, cross-layer optimization, cooperative networks, convex optimization, distributed algorithms, machine learning, and optical communications networks.